October 18 2020 – Mike Yarbrough

 6. Practice, Practice, Practice

 We can't emphasize this enough.
 Read your speech to yourself in the mirror.
 Read it while you're having breakfast.
 Read it while you're walking the dog.
 Read it over and over again until you barely need to look at the page to remember the words.
 Not only will this will this give you an opportunity to refine your speech and make it better, but it will allow you to deliver it calmly and confidently since you will practically know it by heart.
+It couldn’t hurt to try and find some good groom wedding speeches on YouTube, too.
+Watching other successful speeches might help you figure out how to improve your own.

 7. Know When You Go On